“The unexamined life is not worth living.”

 Trust Your Subconscious

-At the lab, I’m teaching a process of marrying the wildness of your imagination to the rigor of story structure.
 Put simply, I’m teaching you to trust your subconscious.
-This sounds simple, maybe even obvious.
-But it can also be scary as we undo the conditioning that we have often attached to our basic survival.
+This can be scary as we undo the conditioning we’ve often attached to our basic survival.
 It is amazing the “cognitive distortions” we live with on a daily basis, the depth of untruth we simply accept as our waking reality.
-This is why it can be helpful to do this work in a group, where you are supported, and you discover that you are not alone on the rollercoaster.
+This is why it can be helpful to do this work in a group, where you are supported, and you discover that you are not alone on the creative rollercoaster.

-Don’t waste your life chasing dreams that were never yours to begin with.
 It took three more years for that man to walk into my class.
-He never mentioned our previous phone call, but I recognized his voice.
-I could tell that something had shifted in him.
-He had been humbled, at least, somewhat, and was therefore teachable.
-Somewhat.
-But that was enough.
-He finished his first draft.
+He didn’t mention our previous phone call, and neither did I. I could feel that something had shifted in him.
 I saw the lights come on in his eyes.
-He was excited.
 He had loosened his grip on his fantasy, in order to allow his dreams to be birthed.

 What is Your Idea of Success?

 Is it a big fat publishing deal?
 An international readership?
 Millions of dollars?
-These are worthy goals, I suppose, but they are also a terrific way of keeping you from being present with your work.
-We can spend our lives scaling the mountain of mediocrity.
-We can become superb prose stylists without taking the risk of allowing our hearts to break on the page.
-Or we can play it safe, laboring over our description of the lotus flower, while ignoring the true impulse to write about the text thread from our alcoholic sibling who is still trapped in their victimhood, and how it is breaking our heart.
+These are worthy goals, I suppose, but they are also a way of keeping you from being present with your work.
+You can play it safe, laboring over your description of the lotus flower, while ignoring the true impulse to write about the text thread from your alcoholic sibling who is still trapped in their victimhood, and how it is breaking your heart.

 Find the love in your story and you will find the drama.
-Let the doors of your heart swing wide open.
-Shock yourself with your grief, your joy, and your sensual abandon.
+Let the doors of your heart swing open.
+Surprise yourself with your grief, your joy, your sensual abandon.

 Being an artist is a lifelong journey of trusting yourself.
-No one has the answer for you, and if they claim to, no matter how convincing, you must walk away.
-The truth is, there are no gurus.
-I’ve noticed that the less adept the teacher is, the more they need to sound like they know what they’re talking about.
+No one has the answers for you.
+There are no gurus.
+I’ve noticed that the less adept the teacher is, the more they need to sound like they’ve got the answers.
 Arrogance is no replacement for sincere inquiry.
 And love.
 That’s right, love.
-It is a teacher’s job to love their students.
-To hold a space for them to struggle, to hold a space for them to wrestle with their story, to push back and argue, to tell the teacher that what they’re saying isn’t making sense.
-And the teacher, if they’re any good, will hold this space, because the teacher’s job is to be at least as curious about the truth as their precious student.
+It is a teacher’s job to hold a space for them to struggle, to wrestle with their story.
+And the teacher, if they’re any good, will hold this space.
+The teacher’s job is to be at least as curious about the truth as their student.

 Learn more about marrying the wildness of your imagination to the rigor of structure in The 90-Day Novel, The 90-Day Memoir, or The 90-Day Screenplay workshops.